-Very simply a dashcam video makes it easier for them to defend claims against people who insure with them.
-It provides great evidence in 'Cash for Crash' claims where another driver deliberately initiates a crash only to claim substantial personal injuries have been caused (these cost the insurance industry around £1billion every year).
-It can also prevent long debate as to which driver is responsible for an accident.
+Very simply a dashcam video makes it easier for car insurers to defend claims against people who insure with them.
+It provides real evidence in 'Cash for Crash' claims where another driver deliberately initiates a crash only to claim substantial personal injuries have been caused (these cost the insurance industry around £1billion every year).
+It can also prevent long drawn out debates as to which driver is responsible for an accident.

 Can be used to prove an accident wasn't your fault.
 Particularly useful in 'crash for cash' scams which cost the insurance industry around £1billion every year